sCrypt-Inc/scryptTS-docs/docs/getting-started/how-to-write-a-contract.md

 ### `for` statement

 Bitcoin Script does not provide looping constructs natively for security reasons, to prevent DoS attacks.
 All loops must be bounded at compile time.
-So if you want to loop inside `@method`, you must use the following format:
+So if you want to loop inside `@method`, you must strictly use the following format:

 ```ts
 for(let $i = 0; $i < $maxLoopCount; $i++) {